Transitional Living for Teens and Young Adults

 - Transitional living provides a safe and stable atmosphere away from harmful influences.

-- Transitional living serves as a gradual re-entrance into a community and back into a lifestyle without alcohol or drugs.
+- Transitional living serves as a gradual re-entrance into a community and back into a healthy lifestyle.

 - Transitional living provides an opportunity to reconnect with family, friends and even find or resume employment at a slower pace.

-- Transitional living programs can help residents understand money management, paying bills and working while staying sober.
+- Transitional living programs can help residents understand money management, paying bills and working.

 What to Expect From Transitional Living Programs